 CRITICAL RACE AND ETHNIC STUDY

-We encourage members and allies to engage with books from the suggested (but by no means exhaustive) list of readings below as well as activists on the ground.
+We encourage members and allies to engage with books and resources from the suggested (but by no means exhaustive) list of readings below, as well as activists on the ground.
 Division members are also encouraged to join our Facebook community (https://www.facebook.com/groups/sssp.drem/).
 There, we share information related to our larger interests and investment in the alleviation of racial and ethnic social problems.

 Some Readings: